digitalwohl/tjlibrary/README.md

       console.log(data);
     })

-    // on windowReady event calls the ready method that sandboxes the
+    // on load event calls the ready method that sandboxes the page and
-    // page and prevents anything else than sandbox events to send or receive window.ready= ready;
+    // prevents anything else than communication via the provided methods window.addEventListener('load', ready);
 ```